 Introduction to Exercise 3: Action Plan

-Julia Pimsleur is CEO and Founder of Little Pim, the leading program for introducing young children to a second language at home.
+Julia Pimsleur is the Founder of Little Pim, the leading program for introducing young children to a second language at home at a scaling coach at Million Dollar Women.
 She created Little Pim for her own two boys and out of a desire to democratize language learning for kids.
 Julia grew up in the language teaching business, as the daughter of language teaching pioneer, Dr. Paul Pimsleur.
-The Little Pim program has been selling successfully for five years, and has won 25+ awards for its proprietary Entertainment Immersion Method®.
+The Little Pim program has won 25+ awards for its proprietary Entertainment Immersion Method® and is distributed in 22 countries.

 Little Pim is one of the few women-led businesses backed by Venture Capital in the country, and Julia is dedicated to helping other entrepreneurs access growth capital.
 Julia's personal motto is “Fortes fortuna juvat” (fortune favors the brave), a message she is taking to entrepreneurs across America through her Little Pim and Forbes blog and more recently, through teaching.
 In 2013, Julia created the Double Digit Academy "fundraising bootcamp" to help women entrepreneurs raise Angel and Venture Capital.
 The Further.
 Faster.
 Funded. online course grew out of that Academy.